ComunidadAylas/PackSquash/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add files that help reproduce your problem.

 **Additional context**
 Add any other context about the problem here.
+If you are trying to use a generated ZIP file with a Minecraft server, it is relevant to know if it works fine in singleplayer, because if it works in singleplayer then a network or server misconfiguration issue may be the cause of the issue.